Carpal Tunnel Syndrome: What to Know About the Symptoms, Causes, and Treatments

 One way to help manage this issue is to take frequent “wrist rest” breaks, Dr. Curtis says.
 Set a timer on your phone every hour to remind yourself to stop what you’re doing or change activities.

 Part of what causes the problem is inflammation so taking a non-steroidal anti-inflammatory medication, like ibuprofen (Advil), can help manage your symptoms and reduce the pain from carpal tunnel syndrome, Dr. Hay says.
+This is most effective for mild cases at the beginning.

 Note that this does not fix the underlying problems of poor wrist position or hand overuse so it’s not an effective treatment on its own, he adds.
 If you find yourself needing to take pain medication regularly it’s time to talk to your doctor about different treatment options.